Businesses have been feeling the impact of pandemic closures worldwide, requiring them to be creative to continue to have a stream of income.

 #4 – Make safety features and sanitary items prominent to members

-As excited I was to be back at Crunch the first day they opened, I was a little hesitant to be around that many people amid a global pandemic.
-Luckily, they have implemented new safety precautions, such as providing members with a bottle of antibacterial spray, requiring individuals to bring workout towels, increased sanitation stations, and 6-feet distance between equipment.
+As excited as I was to be back at Crunch the first day they opened, I was a little hesitant to be around that many people amid a global pandemic.
+Luckily, they have implemented new safety precautions, such as providing members with a bottle of antibacterial spray, requiring individuals to bring workout towels, increasing sanitation stations, and creating a 6-feet distance between equipment.

 They also had large signs promoting social distancing and employees, ensuring members are following policy.
 All of these steps help make members feel more comfortable with attending the gym.
 It also limits the spread of Covid-19.